-Pareto Optimality
+Pareto Optimality in Schumpeterian Growth

-- This equilibrium is typically Pareto suboptimal. - But now distortions more complex than the expanding varieties model. - monopolists are not able to capture the entire social gain created by an innovation. - Business stealing effect. - The equilibrium rate of innovation and growth can be too high or too low.
+- This equilibrium is typically Pareto suboptimal. - But now distortions more complex than the expanding varieties model. - monopolists are not able to capture the entire social gain created by an innovation. - Business stealing effect. - The equilibrium rate of innovation and growth can be too high or too low because of the business stealing effect.